 The kingmaker: AppSumo

 Roughly 35% of users have come from AppSumo.
 If you can get a deal going with these guys, you’re golden.
-You can apply to promote your product here.

 A few months later, the class was rolling, and the dean of HULT San Francisco gave me a call and asked if I wanted to teach an elective.
 Since I had offered to do a few guest lectures, it put me on their radar.
-This was super interesting, because it was a graduate level class, and I definitely didn’t go to grad school.
+This was super interesting, because it was a graduate-level class, and I definitely didn’t go to grad school.

-I went in to his office one day after work, and we hashed out a bunch of ideas for a course.
+I went into his office one day after work, and we hashed out a bunch of ideas for a course.
 I ended up coming back to the school the next summer and taught a class, Customer Acquisition Through Digital Marketing.
 It was a summer elective taught to 105 MBA and MIM students over the course of 6 weeks.
 I’m teaching it again next summer.